notque/netflow-api/docs/operators/config.md

 # Configuration Guide

-Hermes is configured using a TOML config file that is by default located in `etc/hermes/hermes.conf`.
+netflow-api is configured using a TOML config file that is by default located in `etc/netflow-api/netflow-api.conf`.
 An example configuration file is located in etc/ which can help you get started.

-#### Main Hermes config
+#### Main netflow-api config

-\[hermes\]
+\[netflow-api\]
 * PolicyFilePath - Location of [OpenStack policy file](https://docs.OpenStack.org/security-guide/identity/policies.html) - policy.json file for which roles are required to access audit events.
 Example located in `etc/policy.json`

 #### ElasticSearch configuration
-Any data served by Hermes requires an underlying ElasticSearch installation to act as the Datastore.
+Any data served by netflow-api requires an underlying ElasticSearch installation to act as the Datastore.

 \[ElasticSearch\]
 * url - Url for ElasticSearch